 A simple ecommerce customer support software can help you implement these functionalities and streamline your processes.
 Some other benefits of implementing automation include:

 - You can create thousands of canned replies and save your agent’s efforts.

 - You can set up automated emails that are shared with customers after the resolution is met.

 9. Personalize Every Interaction

-Personalization is the root of every pleasant ecommerce customer experience.
+Personalization is the key aspect of ecommerce merchandising, and they play a crucial role in creating a pleasant customer experience for shoppers.
 Whether it is in the form of personalized emails, product recommendations, or simple greetings on customers’ special days, personalization rules the ecommerce customer support world.
 A robust help desk software will let you provide personalized support even at scale.
 Here are some steps to get started with serving personalized support:

 - Share your product information regularly with customers via email newsletters.